hitoshi-watase/sercrod/docs/reference/directives/events.md

 1. **During the handler**:

    - Writes like `count++` or `state.value = ...` go into the current evaluation scope.
-   - If a written key also exists in the host `data` object, Nablla updates `data[key]` as well and marks it as dirty.
+   - If a written key also exists in the host `data` object, Sercrod updates `data[key]` as well and marks it as dirty.

-2. **After the handler**, Nablla decides how to update based on:
+2. **After the handler**, Sercrod decides how to update based on:

    - the event type (`ev`),
    - the `events.non_mutating` configuration list,